alphagov/rp-onboarding-tech-docs/source/pages/matching/matchingserviceadapter.rst

       trustStore:
         path: test_ida_metadata.ts
         password: puppet
-    # To override trustStore for testing purposes you can un-comment the below:
+    # To override the `hub` and `idp` trust stores, i.e. for testing or manual modifications,
+    # you can extract them from the MSA JAR file to a local disk, modify them, and then un-comment the following section:
       # hubTrustStore:
         # path: test_hub.ts
         # password: puppet